Penalty Removal and Recovery Services

 If your website has seen a sudden drop in traffic and rankings, you can thank Google’s algorithm that is frequently being updated and refined.
 For websites that violate Google’s guidelines and experience a penalty, the ranking recovery can be an arduous journey but certainly attainable.
 The two main penalties that websites can endure are either manual or algorithmic.
 Techwood Consulting has over a decade of tried and true experiences in all types of Google penalties and know how to successfully navigate post Google penalty recovery to regain organic trust.

 Google Manual Penalty Removal

-The first type of penalty is a manual action penalty.
+The first type of Google penalty is a manual action penalty.
 Manual penalties are easy to identify thanks to the manual actions report in Google Search Console found under “Search Traffic”.
 This report feature actually tells webmasters when their website is non-compliant with Google’s webmaster quality guidelines, whose basic principle is to create the best experience for the user.
-The manual action can be directed at an entire site or a specific part of a page and typically flag one or more of the following practices:
+The manual action penalty can be directed at an entire site or a specific section of a page and typically flag one or more of the following practices:

 • Link schemes

 • Creating malicious pages (viruses, Trojans, badware, etc)

 • Unnatural links

 Removing a manual penalty can be simple and many webmasters are more than capable of doing so , however, a few other Google penalties can be much harder to successfully remove, namely link-related penalties and content-related spam that require more strategy and hands on experience.
 Techwood Consulting has resources for Google manual penalty removal and penalty recovery resources to help with any of the aforementioned manual actions.